 Nick at ESY Summer School…..

 I Can Shine Bike Camp….

 Many of these programs are available for children with special needs throughout the U.S. My son Nick had great experiences in participating in these programs.
+It never hurts to just try a new program, you never know what might be a good fit!
 If you know of a program you would like to share, please contact me.
 I’m always updating my resource list on this website and sharing them with other support groups.
 Here’s to a great summer 🙂

 That’s what is in my noggin this week!

 Facebook and Pinterest @Down Syndrome With A Slice Of Autism